JasonNgo/Homepwner/README.md

 # iOS-Practise-Homepwner

+Application was created using the resource: iOS Programming: The Big Nerd Ranch Guide (6th Edition)

 Practise application that records a list of items with serial numbers and value.
 Users are presented with a tableview upon launch that shows a list of items the user has recorded.
 The user can press the '+' key in the top right to create an object.
 Users can tap an items row to view a detailed view.
 The detailed view allows the user to add a picture to the item.